Booking your trip to Disneyland

 booking your trip to Disneyland: breakfast at super 8 first day

-Moderate $$
+Moderate $

-Best Western Plus Stovall’s– This has been my favorite hotel to date.
-The breakfast was insane.
-There was scrambled eggs with or without chorizo, hashbrowns, waffles/french toast/pancakes, and sausage/bacon as well as your typical continental breakfast of oatmeal, yogurt (so many toppings), toast/bagels/donuts, and coffee.
 The pool area was unreal.
 I would highly recommend this hotel for large groups and families.
 There were multiple cabanas, two large pools, two hot tubs and a kiddie pool!
 It had a small gym by the pool, and microwaves and fridges in the room.
 The beds were super comfy too.

-La Quinta Inn and Suites Anaheim – I have a mixed revue for this hotel.
+La Quinta Inn and Suites Anaheim – I have a mixed review for this hotel.
 The rooms were great.
 The standard room has a queen bed and a pull out couch.
 For our family of 4 this worked great.
 During the day we could put the bed up so the kids had room to play.
 There is also a partition that you can have open or closed.
 We loved having a bit of separation at night so I could move around the room without disturbing the kids (ever felt like a prisoner in your hotel room?).

 The breakfast was really amazing with lots of options.
 The negative for this hotel is that it is rather far.
 About a 15-20 minute walk which was a challenge without a stroller.
 My kids were exhausted walking back at night and this walk felt loooooong.
 The pool was nice, they even have a hot tub but it is completely covered and gets no sun at all.
 Which may be a plus for some of you!
 Another perk is that it’s close to the Garden Walk which has lots of restaurant options.

-Superior $$$
+Superior $

 Howard Johnson – This hotel is a close walk (five minutes) and has an awesome water park, which is amazing for the littles.
 The con for this one is that it is on the expensive side and doesn’t have breakfast included.
 It is really close to McDonald’s which is an option for breakfast.